-The new arrangements are due to changes to the Balancing and Settlement Code, known as P272 and P322.
-These may change the way you’re billed by your supplier.
+These are due to changes to the Balancing and Settlement Code, known as P272 and P322.

-Our guide Moving to half-hourly energy readings (BSC P272 and P322) explains the changes, how they might affect you, and how to bring down any extra costs you may see from the change.
+Our guide Moving to half-hourly energy readings (BSC P272 and P322) explains the changes, how they have affected you, and how to bring down any extra costs you may have seen from the change.

-These changes will only apply to you if you’re a business (‘non domestic’) customer in profile classes 5-8 and have an advanced meter installed.
+These changes have only applied to you if you’re a business (‘non domestic’) customer in profile classes 5-8 and have an advanced meter installed.
 If you’re not sure whether you have an advanced meter, please contact your supplier.

 So that the smallest firms know when they can compare the market, we require suppliers to put the end date and notice period on all bills for fixed-term contracts.
 We also allow smaller businesses to tell their supplier they want to switch at the end of their deal at any time before the notice period.